 And we had to turn around.

-We weren't gonna turn around over Louisiana and get back, and we were going to run out of hydraulics before we got back.
+And we were going to run out of hydraulics before we got back.

 Don't worry about the gear.

-They're two redundancies to blow the gear down, and they showed me the system up in the cockpit that gets the gear down even without hydraulics.
+And they showed me the system up in the cockpit that gets the gear down even without hydraulics.

-Now, I don't know what this this doesn't look like a hydraulic problem because they're able to fly the airplane.
+Now, I don't know what this doesn't look like a hydraulic problem because they're able to fly the airplane, but there's a system that blows those gear down even without hydraulics.

 The thing is just stuck.

-And uh, you know, you you can't you can't retract the gear individually.
+And you can't retract the gear individually.

 You can put them all down or all up.

-Now, some of these networks are showing pictures that are not Gulf streams right now.
+Now, some of these networks are showing pictures that are not Gulfstreams right now.

-Uh but the uh it's a great jet.
+But it's a great jet.

-Well, the the we got back with no problem.
+Well, we got back with no problem.

-And the the the redundant system lowered the gear, worked.
+The redundant system lowered the gear, worked.

-When the guys went to the moon, they landed on the moon and and they had to launch from the moon to get back up to the orbiting uh uh capsule, and of course they had they had to test that engine.
+When the guys went to the moon, they landed on the moon and they had to launch from the moon to get back up to the orbiting capsule.

 I mean, you get one chance to fire that engine when you're on the moon.

-And they had to come up with a no-fail engine, a no-fail switch.
+And they had to come up with a no-fail engine, a no-fail switch, because you can't fire the switch and it not work on the moon.

-I mean, it's it's got to work.
+I mean, it's got to work.

 And I was told that it's a similar type thing.